|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 Starting from his own half, some great skill saw the 23-year old beat three defenders before firing in off the post from the edge of the area.

-Parity was almost restored instantly, but sub Delano-Yorke flicked Loza’s driven pass wide from a mere inches out.
+Parity was almost restored instantly, but sub Delano-Yorke flicked Loza’s driven pass wide from mere inches out.

 But Anderson had the final say, rounding off a slick Maidstone move.